t h i n

 192cm x 154cm, 168 C Type photographs, 1995

-The works are made on film, and were photographed over an extended period of time, usually several weeks each, due to the specific atmospheric conditions required.
+The works are made from colour negative film, and were photographed over an extended period of time, usually several weeks each, due to the specific atmospheric conditions required.
 Each individual photograph’s content is a random composition based on where the first one was made.
 The overall composition and ‘look’ of each work was unknown to me, it was not pre-visualised.
-Following hypothesis and simple method I used the camera as a recording instrument; re-assembling the subsequent documentation in an attempt to see what I otherwise could not – I was on a journey of discovery, looking for the unknown in the realm of the 'known'.
+Following hypothesis and simple method I used the camera as a recording instrument; re-assembling the subsequent documentation in an attempt to see what I otherwise could not – I was on a journey of discovery, looking for some unknown in the realm of the 'known'.

 Domus: Latitude South 35 degrees 17 minutes 54.3 seconds Longitude East 149 degrees 38 minutes 53.6 seconds